neologd/neologd-solr-elasticsearch-synonyms/README.md

     $ ./bin/install-neologd-solr-elasticsearch-synonym -n

+If you want to install recent synonyms file to optional directory, you can use "-p" option.

+    $ ./bin/install-neologd-solr-elasticsearch-synonym -n -p /absolute/path/where/you/want/to/install

+You can check useful command line option using "-h" option.

+    $ ./bin/install-mecab-ipadic-neologd -h

 ### How to use neologd-solr-elasticsearch-synonym
 When you want to use neologd-solr-elasticsearch-synonym, you should set the path of synonyms file as a value of synonyms_path property of Elasticsearch/Solr.